Sally Neighbour is an award-winning investigative journalist, author and leading Australian commentator on Islamic extremism and terrorism.

-Sally's newest book is 'The Mother of Mohammed: An Australian woman's extraordinary Journey into Jihad', published in May 2009 by Melbourne University Publishing.
+Sally's most recent book is 'The Mother of Mohammed: An Australian woman's extraordinary Journey into Jihad', published in May 2009 by Melbourne University Publishing.
 It tells the remarkable story of Muslim convert Rabiah Hutchinson, who grew up in Mudgee, New South Wales, and later spent twenty years on the frontline of the global Islamist struggle in Indonesia, Pakistan, Egypt and Afghanistan, where she married a senior al Qaeda strategist, Mustafa Hamid.

 Sally's previous book was 'In the Shadow of Swords: On the Trail of Terrorism from Afghanistan to Australia', published by Harper Collins in 2004, which examines the rise of the Indonesian Islamist group, Jemaah Islamiyah, and its role in the 2002 Bali bombings and subsequent terrorist attacks.
 It won the 2005 NSW History Prize, and was named by The Economist magazine as one of the best books of 2005.